 Troll Falls is the perfect inaugural family hike near Calgary!
 Located in Kananaskis Country, Troll Falls has an enchanting series of waterfalls and forested surroundings.
 The trail is relatively flat and perfect for introducing young ones to hiking.
 It's one of the easiest hikes near Calgary and can be hiked year-round.

-Heart Creek Cave, also known as the Heart Creek Bunker, is a unique, all-season destination located near Lac des Arcs, Alberta.
+Heart Creek Bunker, also known as the Heart Creek Cave, is a unique, all-season destination located near Lac des Arcs, Alberta.
 This is a great family hike near Calgary to explore with your little adventurers.

 3. Tunnel Mountain